verb (bets, betting; past and past participle bet or betted)

 bet the farm

-- North American • informal Risk everything that one owns on a bet, investment, or enterprise: they’re betting the farm on this merger bidMore example sentences
+- North American • informal Risk everything that one owns on a bet, investment, or enterprise: this isn’t a great time to bet the farm on the InternetMore example sentences

 - There may be large practical differences between the candidates (true or false, we're betting the farm on it), but they disagree little on first principles.